 Although we cover online safety extensively at school, conversations at home are by far the most effective method of protecting our children.
 Knowing they can turn to someone at home if they make a mistake or if they are unsure about anything can help prevent situations escalating into a more major problem.

-There are lots of helpful resources online to support parents with having conversations about online safety.
+There are lots of other helpful resources online to support parents with having conversations about online safety.
 We have gathered together a handful below that contain excellent resources to help you.

 If you would like any further information, training or support with online safety.
 Please don’t hesitate to get in contact email@example.com